 With Rafters doing it, Wayne’s mate Cary Brown, then at Carriages (now Peppercorn) on Abbeydale Road South, felt he had to follow suit.
-Richard Smith, then at Smith’s of Sheffield, at Crosspool, wasn’t best pleased either.
+Richard Smith, running what was then Smith’s of Sheffield, later Thyme, at Crosspool, wasn’t best pleased either but he did it.
 You could even take a bottle midweek to super-posh Greenhead House, as I recall.

-The practice went on for a decade or so and then fizzled out, although you can take a bottle to Marco@Milano on Archer Road in the week.
+The practice went on for a decade or so and then fizzled out, although you can still bring a bottle to Marco@Milano on Archer Road in the week.
 But I think the city’s upmarket venues are missing an opportunity.
 You can also BYO at No Name in Crookes, otherwise you’ll be thirsty.

 The reason BYO is popular with diners is the heavy mark up on wines in restaurants, at least 250 per cent.
 We don’t normally volunteer to pay three or four times the price for a product we can get in the shops, so why with restaurants?

 With some, of course, that is where they make the money rather than the food, or at least Heston Blumenthal claims.
 And the better places do have wines you can’t buy easily.
 I don’t object to a corkage charge, provided it is reasonable, because that pays for the glasses, the cleaning and the disposing of the empties.